ER-Visualizer/Visualizer/deliverables/iteration-02.review.md

 Here is the document: https://docs.google.com/document/d/1hfjI4DrQ9rsrOYkc0erd4Lcpl9Y7UGgjy0oEzgq8Wzo/edit?usp=sharing

-### Below are some of the decisions we made that did not turn out as well as we hoped:
+#### Decisions we made that did not turn out as well as we hoped

 1. One decision that did not go well was having fewer "work sessions" to allow people to have more time to code on their own schedule.
-The problem with this is that work sessions are important to allow the frontend and backend teams to integrate      eachother's code.
+The problem with this is that work sessions are important to allow the frontend and backend teams to integrate each other's code.
 Without more work sessions, the work that the team does goes to a stall, and as a result less work gets done.

 2. Another decision that did not go well was we decided to start coding as quickly as possible without doing very detailed planing of the software architecture.
 We hoped that by starting to code earlier we would more easily be able to create a software architecture and finish the project earlier.
-However what happened was that without a clear plan of the software architecture our plan did not have a clear idea of what to work on.
+However what happened was that without a clear plan of the software architecture, our team did not have a clear idea of what to work on.

 #### Planned changes